Key Takeaways: How AI Reduces Front-Desk Burnout

 By leveraging AI thoughtfully, healthcare organizations can achieve a resilient hybrid front desk that enhances staff well-being, operational efficiency, and patient experience.

-Will an AI receptionist replace my front-desk staff?
+Will AI replace my front desk staff?

-What front-desk tasks can AI safely automate?
+What front desk tasks can AI safely automate?